By Cyndi Snyder Dionisio

-Cynthia is the Practice Lead for IIL’s Project, Program, and Portfolio Practice.
-She has over 20 years of experience leading international project teams, consulting, developing courses, and facilitating training.
+Cynthia Snyder Dionisio is the Practice Lead for IIL’s Project, Program, and Portfolio Management (PPPM) Practice.
+Cyndi has over 20 years of experience leading international project teams, consulting, developing courses, and facilitating training.
 She has received several awards, including the PMI Fellow Award in 2018 and PMI’s Distinguished Contribution Award in 2009.
-Cynthia is passionate about turning chaos in order, engaging with awesome teams, solving problems, and facilitating achievement.
+Cyndi is passionate about turning chaos in order, engaging with awesome teams, solving problems, and facilitating achievement.

 Want to learn more about Mastering Hybrid Approaches for Projects?
-Fill out our jot form!
+Fill out our form!

 Disclaimer: The ideas, views, and opinions expressed in this article are those of the author and do not necessarily reflect the views of International Institute for Learning or any entities they represent.